HeloworldPuni/demos/farcaster-cartel/TERMS.md

 ## 18. Entire Agreement

-These Terms, together with the Privacy Policy, constitute the entire agreement between you and Farcaster Cartel.
+These Terms, together with the Privacy Policy, constitute the entire agreement between you and Base Cartel.

 ## 19. Contact Information